falexwolf/falexwolf.me/research.md

 Title: Research

-* This page mostly covers research on how computational models help map, understand, and predict the biology of single cells.
-It doesn't cover work in industry from 2018 to 2022, which is largely unpublished.
+* This page mostly covers research on how computational models help map, understand, and predict the biology of cells.
-* Currently, I focus on building data infra for enabling science in this space.
+* Currently, I focus on building infra for enabling data science in this space: [lamin.ai](https://lamin.ai).
 * Before 2015, I worked on computational models for strongly correlated systems, solar cell materials, and basic quantum mechanics.
-* For a full list of publications and further links see [publications](/publications).
+* For a full list of publications see [publications](/publications) or [Google Scholar](https://scholar.google.de/citations?user=1FnOtMoAAAAJ).

 ---